ShyamalHAD/ShyamalHAD/README.md

 </h3>

 <p align="left">
   Hello there!
-I'm a dedicated full stack developer specializing in building robust, scalable, and user-centric web applications.<br>
+I'm a full stack developer specializing in building robust, scalable, and user-centric web applications.<br>
   My core expertise lies in <strong>Java (Spring Boot), React, and Angular</strong>, and I thrive on creating seamless digital experiences using modern frameworks and best practices.<br>
   <br>
   I enjoy solving complex problems, collaborating with diverse teams, and constantly learning new technologies to stay ahead in the rapidly evolving tech landscape.<br>